samuelaberenika/samuelaberenika/README.md

 **[Blogsta-Cloner](https://github.com/samuelaberenika/Blogsta-Cloner)** - GitHub Action that generates podcast RSS feeds from YAML files.
 Built because editing XML's got super annoying.

-**[MealsonWheels](https://github.com/samuelaberenika/mealsonwheels)** - A web platform for the Saint Vincent de Paul Society which contains donor, vendor and logistics dashboards with auth and a Python/SQLite backend.

 **[PhishFree](https://github.com/samuelaberenika/phishfree)** - A phishing awareness training tool designed to help university students identify and respond to phishing emails.
 Built as a Single Page Application with full GDPR compliance so all data is stored locally with no external transmission.

 ---